President Trump Has Fired Rex Tillerson As Secretary Of State

 UPDATE #1 – 9:35am EST: CBS News reports that Tillerson only found out about his firing with this morning’s public announcement after not speaking with Trump for weeks.
 CNN adds that Tillerson was “blindsided” by the development and actually read the news on Twitter.

 UPDATE #2 – 11:30am EST: The State Department has issued a statement on Tillerson’s firing.
-They seem just as surprised as their ex-boss.
+They seem just as surprised as their ex-boss, who apparently “had every intention of staying.”

 (Via Washington Post)